ladybuginthemug/ladybuginthemug.github.io/content/writings/compromisedWordPress.md

 By confirming tools in log file, we can instantly indicate timeframe of the first attack and malicious ips: `119.241.22.121, 168.22.54.119`

 we can see that `168.22.54.119` starts with many manual probing attempts :
--`xmlrpc.php` - this file enables data to be transmitted with HTTP acting as the transport mechanism and XML as the encoding mechanism
+* `xmlrpc.php` - this file enables data to be transmitted with HTTP acting as the transport mechanism and XML as the encoding mechanism
--`wp-content/uploads/' - is the directory where any files uploaded to the platform are stored.
+* `wp-content/uploads/' - is the directory where any files uploaded to the platform are stored.
 ![ip168](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/7c327a8f-9572-4de6-9ad3-671fb226446c)

 also, there was another attemt to access important files such as `wp-login` and `wp-includes`(that is the dir with the core files are stored):